Xia Brookside: Return to Stardom (2022–2024)

 On 29 December 2022, Brookside would make her return to Stardom alongside a debuting Mariah May at Stardom Dream Queendom 2, accompanying a returning Mina Shirakawa for her tag match with Unagi Sayaka against Donna Del Mondo members Thekla and Mai Sakurai; after the match, the three would form a trio called Club Venus.
 Brookside returned to England after wrestling her final Stardom match on 29 January 2023, subsequently leaving Club Venus exactly one month after it was formed.
 At Stardom American Dream 2024, Brookside and May returned to Stardom for one night only, reuniting with Shirakawa as Club Venus in a losing effort against Mayu Iwatani, Momo Kohgo, and Tam Nakano.

 Total Nonstop Action Wrestling (2024–present)

 On 2 January 2024, Brookside was revealed by Total Nonstop Action Wrestling (TNA) as one of the competitors in its Knockouts Ultimate X Match at Hard to Kill, making her TNA debut.
 After the match, she officially joined the company.
 On the 18 January episode of TNA Impact!, she would make her Impact debut in a winning effort against Tasha Steelz.
+At TNA Rebellion, she betrayed Léi Yǐng Lee, allowing Arianna Grace to retain the TNA Knockouts World Championship, turning heel.

+At Slammiversary, Brookside defeated Léi Yǐng Lee to win the TNA Knockouts World Championship.
+On the 9 July episode of TNA Impact!, Brookside retained the TNA Knockouts World Championship against Lee in a no disqualification match.
+At Lockdown, Brookside defeated Elayna Black in a Steel Cage match to retain the title.